atlassian/data-center-helm-charts/docs/INSTALLATION.md

 #### 4. Test your deployed product ####

-Wait a few minutes to make sure the Kubernetes resources in the release are running, then test your deployed product:
+Make sure the service pod/s are running, then test your deployed product:

    `helm test <release-name> --logs -n --namespace <namespace>`